 Still want to turn vegetarian?
 Enjoy your pathogens!

 Search the internet for these main items – protein, fat, B12 and amino acids – and you will find plenty of websites suggesting you avoid meat altogether.
 They’ll say a balanced diet of fruit and vegetables will be good for you.
-They give complicated lists of produce you’ll need to buy from different places in town and then suggest a visit to the supplement shop to look for anything else you might be lacking.
+They give complicated lists of produce you’ll need to buy from different places in town and then suggest a visit to the supplement shop to look for anything else you might be lacking, the good things is that you can use the onnit discount coupons to pay less.

 Why is it so difficult to eat this way when it’s so easy to eat meat and get the protein, fat and B12 you need in a form that’s easily digestible?
 Avoiding meat altogether is taking you away from what nature intended.
 You only have to look at human teeth and compare them to those of animals that eat meat to see the resemblance.
 We’re meat eaters by nature, and should be unashamed carnivores in practice.